jimmymorrisuk/front-end-starter-kit/readme.md

 Gulp Front end starter kit
 =======

-A starter kit to bootstrap front end projects, lightweight enough to be reusable, helpfully enough to give you a boost, at the start rather than having to set up the same things every time.
+A starter kit to bootstrap project's front ends.
+It's designed to be lightweight to be reusable, but also contains some non project specific highly used code (unlike Twitter BS) to give you a boost at the start.

 There are two main purposes to this kit.
 One is to create a general workflow managed by Gulp to automate tasks.
 The other is to provide a project bootstrap to speed up starting a project in ensure conventions are followed (of course these can be removed to suit).